-Additional Resources Available Appendix A: SFY2022 Schedule
+Additional Resources Available Appendix A: Grant Year Schedule

-The below calendar is for the SFY2022 grant cycle and all-important dates applicable to this cycle.
-Please note that SFY21 dates are not included for reporting due dates or when drawdowns should be submitted.
+The below calendar is for the grant cycle and all-important dates applicable to this cycle.
+Please note that dates for the prior awarded year are not included for reporting due dates or when drawdowns should be submitted.